waldo-irc/ArmPi/README.md

 * Display which binaries are running on the page alongside PID.
 * [Ongoing] Improve UI.
 * Resolve Radare GUI issues (Graph capabilities etc.)
+* Allow webshell user to gdbserver so SSH is not necessary.